-In the second quarter of 2024-2025, there were a total of 4,422 recorded exceedances within the WBEA network (Table 6).
-Most of these were of PM2.5 due to wildfire smoke in July and August.
+In the third quarter of 2024-2025, there were a total of 40 recorded exceedances within the WBEA network (Table 7).
 Users can search all exceedances through the WBEA's Air Quality Events website (https://wbea.org/data/air-quality-events/).